Behind the scenes at Chernobyl

 Chernobyl Nuclear Power Plant

 Chernobyl Nuclear Power Plant became known to the Western World due to the nuclear disaster which took place on 26th April 1986.
-Reactor Number 4 of the Chernobyl Nuclear Power Plant exploded after a test.
+Reactor Number 4 of the Chernobyl Nuclear Power Plant exploded after, of all things, a test.

 What caused the disaster?

 It is generally agreed that the disaster was caused due to a flawed reactor design as well as inadequately trained personnel.

 A test was scheduled to determine whether, in the event of a loss of station power, the turbine could provide enough electrical power to operate the main core cooling water circulating pumps.

 The test was delayed until a later shift appeared as power from the reactor was needed throughout the grid.

 For the test, power should have been stabilised at about 700 MWt, however this dropped to 30MWt.
 Efforts were made to increase power by removing control rods.
 Power stabilised at around 200 MWt and it was decided that the test would be carried out at this time.
 The turbine stop valves were closed and pumps stopped which with slower flow rate, together with the entry to the core warmer feedwater, may have caused boiling at the bottom of the core.